bowo-prasetyo/forkbuild/docs/Publishing.md

 directly in this spatial context — all without the publisher interface changing.

+## World View Publishing (0.1.39)

+Publish is now reachable from World View — the place where worlds are actually edited.
+WorldNavigationSession.publishDocument() resolves the active document (selection → focus → sole loaded), auto-saves it when dirty, then delegates to PublishDocumentUseCase — the exact same use case the Editor's Publish button uses.
+The rule: a Publication always references the canonical current Document, never a stale saved version, and never transient spatial/editor state.
+Republishing an edited world appends a new Publication record pointing at the same documentId — document identity stays stable, publication identity is fresh per publish.

 ## Future Directions

 - **SteemPublisherProvider**: posts document JSON as a Steem custom_json